cjstreet/BikeSharing/README.md

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

-convince investors that a bike-sharing program in Des Moines is a solid business proposal.
-For this analysis, you’ll use Pandas to change the "tripduration" column from an integer to a datetime datatype.
-Then, using the converted datatype, you’ll create a set of visualizations to:

 Show the length of time that bikes are checked out for all riders and genders Show the number of bike trips for all riders and genders for each hour of each day of the week